 Have you ever stopped to consider how many kinds of ice cream there are in the world?
 Vanilla, Chocolate, Strawberry, Funky Monkey, Chai Tea… the list is as endless as one’s imagination!
 This week, I stood in the ice cream aisle in my grocery store and stared at all the varieties.
-As I contemplated the relative merit of Triple Chocolate Fudge with swirls of Rocky Road versus a truly luscious French Vanilla Bean to which I could fresh raspberries and Irish Cream, it occurred to me that this is the same excruciating choice that a modern metalsmith faces when designing a new art jewelry piece.
+As I contemplated the relative merit of Triple Chocolate Fudge with swirls of Rocky Road versus a truly luscious French Vanilla Bean to which I could add fresh raspberries and Irish Cream, it occurred to me that this is the same excruciating choice that a modern metalsmith faces when designing a new art jewelry piece.

 In the 1600s in Japan, a metalsmith by the name of Denbei Shoami invented a way of fusing layers upon layers of alternate metals.
-He discovered that when one did such a thing, then forged the layered billet into a thinner sheet, then selectively removed portions of the billet, and flattened the whole sheet again, one was left with an amazing amount of patterned beauty which was named Mokume Gane or “wood grain in metal”.
+He discovered that when one did such a thing, then forged the layered billet into a thinner sheet, then selectively removed portions of the billet, and flattened the whole sheet again, one was left with an amazing amount of patterned beauty.
+This was named Mokume Gane Jewelry or “wood grain in metal”.
 He was a master smith, who was adept at the creation of forge-folded swords, or Damascus steel swords, for the warrior Samurai class of Japan.
-I can only presume through the distance of time that he felt the need of a new challenge as a smith, because the creation of Mokume Gane is a lot of work.
+I can only presume through the distance of time that he felt the need of a new challenge as a smith, because the creation of Mokume Gane Jewelry is a lot of work.

 There are several different methods of creating this stunning mixed metal version of Rocky Road, but all of the methods are time intensive and subject to large amounts of failure.The first step of all the methods is the selection of the metals the artist wants to use.
 Some metals, such as copper, brass, silver, and certain gold alloys, are easier to work with than others, but the essential first step is the cutting, sanding, and cleaning/degreasing of the surfaces of the chosen metals.
 These metals are then fluxed, layered, and bound together under pressure.
 Usually this amounts to a set of iron plates bolted together with the layers sandwiched in the middle.